movinalot/DEVWKS-2060/README.md

 The ucsmsdk can also be installed from [github](https://github.com/CiscoUcs/ucsmsdk#from-github)

+Minimal Python versions are 2.7 and 3.5.

 ## Installation

 No installation is required.

 ## Configuration

 The code examples use example UCS Manager IP addresses.

 ----